-The center plots in Fig. \ref{FigBPalgo} show the partial outputs of the reverse time continuation procedure described in Section \ref{sec:comprtc} and illustrate its logic and structure.
-Each column corresponds with one time interval of the data (from left to right, data slice $n_s=1,\dots,4$, respectively), and transition from row $i$ to row $i+1$ corresponds with a semi-group re-decomposition and subsequent half-wave equation reverse time continuation step: The top row plots the wave fields $w_{r,+}^{(n_s)}(y,t+(n_s-1)t_1),\;n_s=1,\dots,4$, the second, third and last row show $w_{r,+}^{(n_s)}(y,t+(n_s-n_p)t_1),\;n_s=n_p,\dots,4$ for $n_p=2,3$ and $4$, respectively (the reverse time continued wave fields $w_{r,+}^{(n_s)}(y,t=0)$ obtained for the four time intervals are indicated by black frames).
-The full reverse time continued wave field $w_{r,+}(y,t=0)=\sum_{n_s=1}^{N_s}w_{r,+}^{(n_s)}(y,t=0)$ is plotted in the bottom left corner of Fig. \ref{FigBPalgo} (black solid double-frame).

-We observe that $w_{r,+}(y,t=0)$ reproduces well the initial wave field at time $t=0$ (cp.
-Fig. \ref{FigBP1} (center)).
-Despite several re-decomposition steps using the discrete wave packet transform involved in computing the reverse time continuation (semi-group), there are no visible amplitude fluctuation artifacts.
+The center plots in Fig. \ref{FigBPalgo} show the partial outputs of the reverse-time continuation procedure described in Section \ref{sec:comprtc} and illustrate its logic and structure.
+Each column corresponds with one time interval of the data (from left to right, data slice $n_s=1,\dots,4$, respectively), and transition from row $i$ to row $i+1$ corresponds with a semigroup re-decomposition and subsequent half wave equation reverse-time continuation step: The top row plots the wave fields $w_{r,+}^{(n_s)}(y,t+(n_s-1)t_1),\;n_s=1,\dots,4$, and the second, third, and last rows show $w_{r,+}^{(n_s)}(y,t+(n_s-n_p)t_1),\;n_s=n_p,\dots,4$ for $n_p=2,3$ and $4$, respectively (the reverse-time continued wave fields $w_{r,+}^{(n_s)}(y,t=0)$ obtained for the four time intervals are indicated by black frames).
+The final reverse-time continued wave field $w_{r,+}(y,t=0)=\sum_{n_s=1}^{N_s}w_{r,+}^{(n_s)}(y,t=0)$ is plotted in the bottom left corner of Fig. \ref{FigBPalgo} (black solid double-frame) and reproduces well the initial wave field at time $t=0$ (cf. Fig. \ref{FigBP1} (center)).
+Despite several discrete wave packet transform re-decomposition steps involved in computing the reverse-time continuation (semigroup), the amplitude is accurate.
 In particular, we note that the edges of the cusp in the data are well focussed.

-Finally, note that time intervals $1$ and $2$ do not contain any significant energy.
-While with the proposed procedure, it is possible to only compute the wave field for time intervals $3$ and $4$ (hence, no computation time and memory would be used for time slice 1 and 2), we chose to compute time intervals $1$ and $2$ and include them in Fig. \ref{FigBPalgo} for completeness and clarity.
+Note that time intervals $1$ and $2$ do not contain any significant energy.
+With the proposed procedure, it is possible to compute only the wave field for time intervals $3$ and $4$ (requiring no computation time and memory for time slices 1 and 2).
+Time intervals $1$ and $2$ have nonetheless been included in Fig. \ref{FigBPalgo} for completeness of the presentation.